jsal13/sasira/webapp/README.md

 - Displays all texts from JSON files in the `../sources/` directory
 - Shows only the "name", "script", and "notes" fields in a clean table
 - Responsive design with archaeological theming
-- Proper Lycian script rendering
+- Proper Sasiran script rendering

 ## Quick Start